 Step 4: Savings and Debt Repayment

-The last step in our 50/30/20 budget is to allocate all of our remaining income to monthly savings.
-The money in this category can and should be put into a handful of different “savings buckets” based on your needs and priorities.
+The last step in the 50/30/20 budget is to allocate all of the remaining income to monthly savings.
+The money in this category can and should be put into a handful of different “savings buckets” based on future your needs and priorities.
+Shop around before opening a savings account so you get the best option.

-Two priorities that should be on the top of your list no matter where you’re at are 1) becoming free of any high-interest consumer debt and 2) establishing an emergency fund.
+Two priorities that should be on the top of your list when saving money at are:

 The sooner you can become debt free, the more cash you have available every month to put towards other goals.
 The emergency fund is critical because it enables you to avoid taking on additional debt in case of life emergencies.